 Theoretical Physicist and Novelist

-An award-winning novelist (Einstein's Dream) and a theoretical physicist, Lightman's latest novel, Mr g, tells the story of Creation from the perspective of God.
-Lightman taught at Harvard, and is one of the first people to receive a dual faculty appointment, in science and in the Humanities, at MIT, where he is an adjunct professor of Humanities.
+An award-winning novelist (Einstein's Dream) and a theoretical physicist, Lightman's new book, The Accidental Universe: The World You Thought You Knew, is "a thoughtful, straightforward collection of essays [on modern physics and philosophy] that invite readers to think deeply about the world around them."
+(Publishers Weekly, starred review.)
+He is also the author of the novel Mr g, which tells the story of Creation from the perspective of God.
+Lightman taught at Harvard, and is one of the first people to receive a dual faculty appointment, in science and in the Humanities, at MIT, where he is Professor of the Practice of the Humanities.
 The New York Times praises him as "a scientist in love with words, one who can write clearly and appealingly about his subject for a lay readership."

 At the Crossroads of Art and Science

 Credited as one of a select group of scholars whose work has successfully bridged the gap between the worlds of Science and Art, Professor Alan Lightman is highly recognized for his achievements in both fields.
 One the world’s foremost interpreters of science, he is also the award-winning author of numerous bestselling novels, including Einstein’s Dreams.
 Using examples from his own scientific and artistic experiences, Lightman challenges audiences to think beyond their everyday perceptions of science and social life.
 By exploring different ways of knowing the world and approaching truth and creativity, we can focus on deeper questions of life, personal happiness, and humanity—and come to understand how we can live a life that matters.